 # This submit a patch built using the last commit

 git send-email -1 --to firstname.lastname@example.org

-Now, many of you are using gmail and many of you have enable 2-factor authentication (right?
+Now, many of you are using Gmail and many of you have enabled 2-factor authentication (right?
 If not, you should).
 If this is you case you will get an error along this lines:

 Password for 'smtp://email@example.com@smtp.gmail.com:587': 5.7.9 Application-specific password required.
 Learn more at 5.7.9 http://support.google.com/accounts/bin/answer.py?answer=185833 cj12sm14743233wjb.35 - gsmtp